Share this news

 • Lesley Duncan.
-She wrote the simple yet effective Love Song, which appeared on two of Elton’s classics, Tumbleweed Connection and Here And There. ”Here” was recorded at London’s Royal Festival Hall, during an Invalid Children’s Aid Society Benefit.
+She wrote the simple yet effective Love Song, which was included on two of Elton’s releases, Tumbleweed Connection and Here And There. ”Here” was recorded at London’s Royal Festival Hall, during an Invalid Children’s Aid Society Benefit.

 • France Gall.
-She was a 1965 Eurovision winner, but the Elton Blog thought she sounded shrill on Donner Pour Donner.
+She was a 1965 Eurovision winner, but sounded shrill on Donner Pour Donner.
 Les Aveux was a much better song . . . for listeners and for both of the stars.

 • Lady Gaga.
 Elton and Gaga made their first joint appearance during the 2010 Grammy Awards.
 While their Speechless/Your Song medley received a warm reception, it was their sparkly ensembles–particularly Elton’s huge earring and glasses–which really stood out.
 According to 20/20 magazine, both had on Swarovski-encrusted sunglasses custom-made by Giorgio Armani.